zwang695/alexa-skills-list/skills/B017OBWHCQ/README.md

 Your kitchen just got a whole lot smarter!

 Planning dinner has never been easier.
-Just ask Alexa to open Campbell?s Kitchen, and we?ll do the rest.
-You?ll enjoy a daily Top-5 list of triple-tested recipes matched to your taste and time preferences, so you can make meals without all of the hassle.
-That?s dinner solved ? from the folks at Campbell?s Kitchen.
+Just ask Alexa to open Campbell’s Kitchen, and we’ll do the rest.
+You’ll enjoy a daily Top-5 list of triple-tested recipes matched to your taste and time preferences, so you can make meals without all of the hassle.
+That’s dinner solved – from the folks at Campbell’s Kitchen.

 ***